Mr. Don Wismar, Executive Director

 Ms. Cindy Murphy, Director of Curriculum, Technology & Resources

-The Director of Curriculum, Technology, and Resources oversees the Curriculum Department and the IMS Department, which includes the Print Shop and Technology Department.
-The Curriculum Department provides consultation and professional development in the areas of Curriculum Development, Educational Planning, and Instructional Improvement.
-The IMS Department provides printing and technology services to all districts as well as specific technology services to the Seneca Highlands Wide Area Network (SHWAN) members.
+The Director of Curriculum, Technology & Resources oversees the Curriculum Department.
+The Curriculum Department provides consultation and professional development in the areas of Curriculum Development, Educational Planning, and instructional improvement.

-Mrs. Kim Degolier, Director of Business & Management
+Mrs. Kimberly DeGolier, Director of Business & Management

 The Director of Business and Management Services oversees the operations of the Business Office, including payroll and benefit administration, cash management, budgeting, accounts payable and receivable, audit coordination and all state and federal financial reporting for the Seneca Highlands Intermediate Unit and Seneca Highlands Career and Technical Center.
 In addition, this office provides support and assistance to our fourteen school districts in the areas of co-op purchasing, reporting issues, budget development and transportation issues.

-Mr. James Young, Director of Career Technical Center
+Mr. James Young, Director of Career and Technical Center

-The Director of the Seneca Highlands Career and Technical Center is responsible for the supervision and administration of training programs and staff at the area school.
-Responsibilities fall into three broad areas: instructional programs (secondary and adult), instructional and non-instructional staff, and building and grounds.
-The Director reports to the Intermediate Unit Executive Director who acts as the school's Chief School Administrator.
+The Director of the Seneca Highlands Career and Technical Center is responsible for the supervision and administration of training programs and staff at the CTC.
+Responsibilities fall into three broad areas: Instructional programs (secondary and adult), instructional and non-instructional staff, and building and grounds.
+The Director reports to the Intermediate Unit Executive Director who acts as the superintendent at the CTC.